jaculus-org/Jaculus-tools/packages/firmware/README.md

 # @jaculus/firmware

-Library for updating firmware on Jaculus devices.
+Library for updating firmware of Jaculus devices.